ajinasokan/autopilot/README.md

 )
 ```

-Writing tests in python using `pytest`:
+Example of a test in python using `pytest`:

 ```python
 # example_test.py